pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 `ForkJoinPool` is an implementation of the interface [ExecutorService](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ExecutorService.html).
 In general, executors provide an easier way to manage concurrent tasks than plain old threads, and the main feature of this implementation it's the work-stealing algorithm mentioned in the previous section.

-There's a common `ForkJoinPool` instance available to all applications and you can get with the static method `commonPool()`:
+There's a common `ForkJoinPool` instance available to all applications that you can get with the static method `commonPool()`:
 ```java
 ForkJoinPool commonPool = ForkJoinPool.commonPool();
 ```
-The common pool is used by any task that is not explicitly submitted to a specified pool, like the ones used by parallel streams.
-According to the [class documentaiton](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ForkJoinPool.html), using the common pool normally reduces resource usage because its threads are slowly reclaimed during periods of non-use, and reinstated upon subsequent use.
+The common pool is used by any task that is not explicitly submitted to a specific pool, like the ones used by parallel streams.
+According to the [class documentation](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ForkJoinPool.html), using the common pool normally reduces resource usage because its threads are slowly reclaimed during periods of non-use, and reinstated upon subsequent use.

 You can also create your own `ForkJoinPool` instance using one of these constructors:
 ```java